Most of the Scrutiny Unit's work involves producing analysis and briefing for committees and is not separately published.

 This guide shows how Members of Select Committees can engage in financial scrutiny at different stages of policy development from formulation of the initial idea within a Government department right through to policy implementation.
 It gives some ideas of the types of questions that Members can ask and what a good or poor response on the part of Government might look like.
 It also explains how the Scrutiny Unit can help Members with financial scrutiny.
 The guide is illustrated by examples of how Select Committees have engaged in financial scrutiny in practice.

 This booklet provides a guide to financial scrutiny , why it matters, what it involves and how it links to performance.
 It sets out the key stages in the spending cycle and the role committees and others play in holding government to account.
-(2nd edition, last revised September 2012).
+(3rd Edition, last revised July 2017).

 Understanding Government finance